Digoxin

 Tell your healthcare provider if they bother you or don’t go away.

-- Feeling dizzy: Be careful when driving, cycling or using tools until you know how this medicine affects you.
+• Feeling dizzy: Getting up or moving slowly may help.
+If you feel dizzy, sit down for a few minutes before standing.
+Be careful when driving, cycling or using tools until you know how this medicine affects you.
 Avoid alcohol.

 Tell your healthcare provider immediately or phone Healthline free on 0800 611 116 if these occur

-- Signs that your digoxin dose may be too high for you such as vomiting, diarrhoea (runny poo), blurred vision, feeling tired.
+• Signs that your digoxin dose may be too high for you such as vomiting, diarrhoea (runny poo), changes in your vision or eyesight such as blurry vision or yellow vision, feeling tired or weak.

 Read more about medicines and side effects and reporting a reaction that you think might be a side effect.